jprusik/browser-interactions-testing/README.md

 - Run headless testing with `npm run test:static:headless`
 - Run headed tests in debug mode with `npm run test:static:debug`
 - Run only the public pages testing with `npm run test:public:debug`
-- Testing builds and uses the Menifest v3 version of the browser client by default; the v2 version can be build with `npm run build:extension:v2`
+- Testing builds and uses the Manifest v3 version of the browser client by default; the v2 version can be build with `npm run build:extension:v2`

 ## Feature flags